How I Built This

 Infrastructure as Code

 All infrastructure is version-controlled in Terraform, enabling reproducible deployments and peer review of changes.
+Variables have validation blocks; providers are pinned with ~> constraints.

 GitOps